top of page

 Don’t bother adding a comment about the Wild Card teams that have won a World Series, I am well aware of all of that.

 Call me whatever name you want, but I still prefer the two divisions in each league format, when a winner from each division advanced to the LCS.
 It fostered better in season play and rivalries.
-And oh by the way, the World Series was competed under October skies.
+And oh by the way, the World Series was completed under October skies.

 Win your division or go home.
 Bucky Dent would not be as famous if they had a Wild Card in 1978, would he?